ZoiDiama/My-tidytuesday-projects/README.md

 ### Week 51 |Holiday Episodes

 The data this week comes from the Internet Movie Database.The graph was prepared with ggplot while the final editing was completed in Figma.
+Inspired by https://www.behance.net/gallery/13486555/Infographic-Data-Visualisation-Collection.

 Check the code [here](https://github.com/ZoiDiama/My-tidytuesday-projects/blob/f9b056a141896d82d1989c40e32df7c31e016440/Code/2023/Week%2051#L1-L113)